This newsletter in English 31 October 2007

 Type 3: The marginal EWC in the authoritarian corporate culture

-A distinctive distance and formal routines characterize the relation between central management and EWC in the type 3.
-Mostly this are groups with seat in south European countries in which a participation of the employees' side hardly exists.
-The management behaves strictly legalistically in authoritarian corporate cultures opposite the EWC.
-The verbal reports of the top managers confine themselves to the minimum specifications of the EWC agreement, frequently stay with demands of the workers' representatives unansweredly.
-The central management of a group argues with missing formal EWC rights, the CEO surrenders more information than the other managers, though this one be obliged by him on a restrictive politics.
+A strong distance and formal routines characterize the relationship between central management and EWC in the type 3.
+Most of these are groups based in southern European countries where there is hardly a participation of the employees' side.
+In authoritarian corporate cultures, the management behaves towards the EWC strictly legalistic.
+The oral presentations of the top managers are limited to the minimum requirements of the EWC agreement, questions of the employee representatives often remain unanswered.
+Central management argues with the lack of formal rights of the EWC, however the CEO reveals more information than the other managers, who are committed by him on a restrictive policy.

-The legalism has two consequences: on the one hand, there aren't any despotic acts of single managers as in the case of the type 2 who differ from the formal minimum standards of the EWC agreement.
-On the other hand, the central management doesn't grant the EWC any informal participation possibilities, how are stamping them for type 1.
-If single delegates formulate positions to the group strategy, these are taken note of but not commented on in greater detail by the management.
-Policy units design e.g. codes of conduct which are put into operation by the employer without including the EWC in the front-end.
-The employees' side therefore isn't tied into the monitoring either.
+The legalism has two consequences: firstly there are no arbitrary actions of individual managers such as in type 2, which differ from the formal minimum standards of the EWC agreement.
+On the other hand, central management does not grant informal participation opportunities to the EWC as they are characteristic of type 1.
+If individual delegates formulate positions to the group's strategy, these are indeed taken note of by the management, but not commented in detail.
+Policy units design e.g. codes of conduct which are put into effect by the employer without including the EWC prior to that.
+Therefore the employees' side also is not involved in the monitoring.

-The prerequisites for a cooperation are rather unfavourable at the type 3.
-Is no doubt particularly for Italian or French top-managers that they can steer the group by virtue of their authority.
-Such a style of management provokes, however, industrial disputes which in turn are considered as legitimate form of the discussion by workers' representatives of Mediterranean countries.
-Since the European works council seem suitable only little as a platform for spontaneous, militant actions, the delegates from south European countries at the EWC of type 3 are more interested in the action possibilities at a national level than at the EWC.
+The conditions for cooperation are extremely unfavourable for the type 3.
+In particular, for Italian or French top managers there is no doubt that they can control the group by virtue of their authority.
+Such leadership, however, provokes labour conflicts, which are seen by workers' representatives of Mediterranean countries as legitimate form of argument.
+Since the European works council seems not suitable as a platform for spontaneous, militant actions, the delegates from southern European countries in type 3 are more interested in action at the national level than at the EWC.

-Corporate culture in the safety and cleaning sector
+Corporate culture in the security and cleaning services

-About 70 trade union representatives came together from 16 European countries in La Roche (Belgium) from October 7th to 9th, 2007 to discuss the EWC work in the safety and cleaning sector.
-The companies Falck, Group 4 Securicor, ISS, Rentokil Initial and Securitas, which have already established an EWC were in the focus.
+From 7th to 9th October 2007 some 70 trade union representatives from 16 European countries came together in La Roche-en-Ardenne (Belgium) to discuss EWC work in the security and cleaning services.
+The focus was on the companies Falck, Group 4 Securicor, ISS, Rentokil Initial and Securitas, which have already set up an EWC.

-The federation of the service trade unions (UNI Europe) judged the presented cases as “largely disappointing."
-So some employers prefer trade unions of their own, which don't have any democratic identification, frequently also management representatives are sent into the EWC.
-Particularly in the new EU Member States the situation is particularly problematical.
+The federation of trade unions in the services sector (UNI Europe) evaluated the presented cases as “largely disappointing".
+For example certain employers prefer in-house trade unions, which have no democratic legitimacy, management representatives are also often sent to the EWC.
+Especially in the new EU countries, the situation is particularly problematic.

-There aren't problems not only in the safety and cleaning sector the assignment of delegates in the EWC is full of problems.
-Here two examples how they also can appear in other sectors:
+There are problems in the nomination of delegates for the EWC not only in the security and cleaning services.
+Here are two examples of how they arise also in other industries:

-• The delegates from UK are sent by a "forum” which the employer installed as a substitute for an employee representation to avoid the legal recognition of a trade union.
-Shall works councils from the Continent accept this?
+• Delegates from the UK are appointed from a "Forum", which was established by the employer as a substitute for a full-fledged employee representation or to avoid recognizing trade unions.
+Should the works council members from Continental Europe accept this?

-To put the work of an European works council on an acceptable basis, the highest vigilance is therefore advisable in the election of delegates.
-This doesn't only apply to regular elections but starts already before the EWC formation.
-So all members of the special negotiating body (SNB) must get their mandate on a democratic basis.
-The rules for the election of delegates for all 27 EU countries is now presented concisely in the "newsletter for company policy" of the European Metalworkers’ Federation (EMF).
-It also containes the new provisions for Romania and Bulgaria.
+To put the work of the European works council on a legally sound footing, the greatest attention must be paid to the election of representatives.
+This not only applies to the recurrent elections, but also begins before the EWC establishment.
+All SNB members must be given their mandate on a democratic basis.
+The rules for choosing delegates for all 27 EU countries is now shown clearly in the "Company Policy Newsletter" of the European Metalworkers’ Federation (EMF).
+Included are also the new provisions for Romania and Bulgaria.

 10. Interesting web pages